-Description: Number of realizations for stochastic simulation <mode>.
+Description:Number of realizations for stochastic simulation <mode>.Argument:Positive integer.Default:1

 14.2.4 <condition-to-well-paths>

 Description: Starts a method that move surfaces so that they are in correspondence with the zonation points.
 The algorithm will make surface constraints at zonation points when needed to ensure consistency between zonation points and surfaces.
 If speed is critical set the value to no.